Meet Sadie & Alix

 Longterm, I strive for midwifery school and an out-of-hospital practice.
 I would love to carry on the midwife’s approach to the perinatal realm, with its focus on pregnancy and birth as a normal process that can be supported emotionally and physiologically as well as medically.

 When I’m not doula-ing, I work at Alma Midwifery, a beautiful birth center here in town.
-When I’m not doing that, I am likely to be found playing Ultimate frisbee, gardening or working on my bonsai, reading, dancing, swimming or other seasonally appropriate activities, or really anything that gets me around people.
+When I’m not doing that, I am likely to be found playing Ultimate frisbee, gardening or working on my bonsai, exploring my Jewish roots, reading, dancing, swimming or other seasonally appropriate activities, or really anything that gets me around people.